amperity/amperity-docs/amperity_reference/source/data_tables.rst

 .. data-tables-data-model-start

 The data model represents the "out-of-the-box" tables that are available to every tenant.
-(AmpIQ tables are available only to tenants that have added AmpIQ to Amperity and have completed the process of enabling predictive attributes.)

 .. data-tables-data-model-end